RevOps & GTM

 This is the one number a board uses to judge whether to pour fuel on growth.
 A ratio that looks great but hides an 18-month payback is a cash trap.
 Most companies optimize CAC in isolation when the ratio, and the payback behind it, is what determines whether scaling is safe.

-Where Sophizo applies this
+Where Sophizo applies this: See RevOps →

 From vocabulary to outcomes

-Ready to put LTV:CAC Ratio to work?
+Ready to put this vocabulary to work?

 Book a Discovery Call